DSoftTechnology/ADS-FDA-Pool3/README.md

 *...ADS-FDA-Pool3/Design/Sprint 1 Documents/Sprint1.md
 *...ADS-FDA-Pool3/Design/Sprint 2 Documents/Sprint2.md

 An initial meeting with potential users uninvolved in the design and development process was held on June 18, 2015, and was documented in /Design/Meetings/2015-06-18/MeetingNotes.md.
-In this meeting, users were assigned personas of a Food Researcher, Financial Analyst and a small Business Owner.
-An initial idea of what functionality would be useful for these personas was documented, and use cases were created.
+In this meeting, users were assigned personas of a Food Researcher, Financial Analyst and a Business Owner.
+Initial ideas of what functionality would be useful for these personas was documented, and 3 use cases were created.

 The 2nd paper prototype session was performed with customers on Monday, 22 June 2015, with DSoft’s Business Analyst and Visual Designer.
 Customers/Personas identified changes and added requirements to the web forms and resultant reports (generated from open.FDA.gov).
 Changes were made to the use cases to capture changes, separate variants of the use case.
 Some requirements were deferred until the next build.